Topographic map (neuroanatomy): Somatosensory system

 The somatosensory system comprises a diverse range of receptors and processing centers to produce the perception of touch, temperature, proprioception, and nociception.
 Receptors are located throughout the body including the skin, epithelia, internal organs, skeletal muscles, bones, and joints.
 The cutaneous receptors of the skin project in an orderly fashion to the spinal cord, and from there, via different afferent pathways (dorsal column-medial lemniscus tract and spinothalamic tract), to the ventral posterior nucleus of the thalamus and the primary somatosensory cortex.
 Again, adjacent areas on the skin are represented by adjacent neurons in all aforementioned structures.
 This projection pattern has been termed somatotopy.

 One common diagram of the somatotopic map is the cortical homunculus.
 This illustration is a fairly accurate representation of how much cortical area represents each body part or region.
 It also maps what part of the cortex represents each region of the body.

 Motor system

 Unlike the topographic maps of the senses, the neurons of the motor cortex are efferent neurons that exit the brain instead of bringing information to the brain through afferent connections.
-The motor system is responsible for initiating voluntary or planned movements (reflexes are mediated at the spinal cord level, so movements that associated with a reflex are not initiated by the motor cortex).
+The motor system is responsible for initiating voluntary or planned movements (reflexes are mediated at the spinal cord level, so movements associated with a reflex are not initiated by the motor cortex).
 The activation from the motor cortex travels through Betz cells down the corticospinal tract through upper motor neurons, terminating at the anterior horn of the grey matter where lower motor neurons transmit the signal to peripheral motor neurons and, finally, the voluntary muscles.